 - Choose your departure and return locations: Battery Park or Liberty State Park.

-Present booklet at ticket windows 2,3,4 or 5 to obtain ticket to board ferry.
+Present CityPASS booklet or voucher at ticket windows 2,3,4, or 5 at Battery Park or at either ticket window at Liberty State Park to obtain ticket to board the ferry.

 The Statue of Liberty and Ellis Island are protected national treasures.
 It is necessary to clear a security checkpoint - with airport-level security.

 Minors (17 and under) must be accompanied by an adult age 25 or older to board the ferry.

 Crown Ticket: Crown access is not included with CityPASS admission.
 Crown Tickets are available by advance reservation only directly from statuecruises.com or by phone at (201) 604-2800.
 Crown Tickets often sell out well in advance.
 The climb to the crown is strenuous; there are 393 steps from the main lobby to the crown and there is no air conditioning.
 There is a maximum of four crown reservations allowed per order.
 Visitors must be at least 4 feet (1.2 meters) tall to visit the crown.
 Read more about Crown Tickets here.
 If you do buy a Crown Ticket for your travel date, you may use your CityPASS option ticket for a 2-hour Circle Line Cruise.